The Austral Winter Workshop on Microlocal Analysis and Non-elliptic Fredholm Theory

 RegisterDescription

-The Austral Winter School on Microlocal Analysis and Non-elliptic Fredholm Theory will be a two-week intensive course on modern microlocal analysis, held at the Australian National University, Canberra, Australia in June-July, 2025.
-The goal of the course is to show how, through microlocal propagation estimates, one can find Fredholm realizations of non-elliptic operators typically encountered in partial differential equations, such as wave operators, Klein-Gordon operators, or Helmholtz operators.
+The Austral Winter Workshop on Microlocal Analysis and Non-elliptic Fredholm Theory will be a two-week intensive workshop on modern microlocal analysis, held at the Australian National University, Canberra, Australia in June-July, 2025.
+The goal of the workshop is to show how, through microlocal propagation estimates, one can find Fredholm realizations of non-elliptic operators typically encountered in partial differential equations, such as wave operators, Klein-Gordon operators, or Helmholtz operators.

 Organising committee